naiquevin/dupenukem/README.md

 [fclones](https://github.com/pkolaczk/fclones) which is highly performant and popular.
 There must be other alternatives too.

-Having said that, I've used it to clean my Dropbox folder and a couple of external hard drives.
-I do plan to ship features and improvements based on my use case, or just use as an opportunity to code in rust.
+Having said that, I've used `dupenukem` to clean my Dropbox folder and a couple of external hard drives.
+I plan to ship features and improvements based on my use case, or just use as an opportunity to code in rust.

 It has been tested only on MacOS, although it should theoretically work on Linux too.
 As I don't have access to a Windows machine, there